 Enrolled students receive six (6) hours of Open Studio time with their class, valid for the current session only.
 Additional hours may be purchased at $3.00 per hour for enrolled students.

-Non-students who are experienced with clay may request to be interviewed and once approved, may come to Open Studio time for $10.00 per hour.
+Non-students who have previously taken classes at the studio may come to Open Studio time for $10.00 per hour.
 Glazing and firing is not included for non-students and will require an additional charge.

 Open Studio may be closed on workshop days, during special events, or when a monitor is not available.